by: Susan Gast / Author, Blogger at Easy Food Dehydrating, Beesville Books, and SupaBees music!

 Mushrooms are a type of fungi that come in many different shapes, sizes, and colors.
 They can be found all over the world, growing in both natural and man-made habitats.

-Mushrooms are typically grown in dark, humid environments.
-This is because they need darkness to produce their food, and humidity helps them stay hydrated.
+They are typically grown in dark, humid environments.
+This is because they need darkness to grow, and humidity helps them stay hydrated.

 If you’re thinking about growing mushrooms, here are a few tips to keep in mind: